How Do Dentures Work?

 Bottom dentures, however, do not have a good shape for suction due to the horseshoe design and the position of the tongue.
 This means they often slip or fall out when eating or speaking.
 However, there is one fantastic solution for this problem, and we can make it work with all budgets:

-For better stability and confidence, we always recommend placing at least two dental implants for a bottom denture.
-These allow the denture to “snap” in and out using small metal buttons that attach to the implant.
+For better stability and confidence, we always recommend placing at least two dental implants on the bottom.
+These allow the lower teeth to “snap” in and out using small metal buttons.
 Think of it like buttoning a kid’s raincoat.

-These snap-in dentures dramatically improve the way you eat, laugh, and speak, and can virtually eliminate the worry of slippage and embarrassing situations.
+This option will dramatically improve the way you eat, laugh, and speak, and can eliminate the worry of slippage and embarrassing situations.